Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 asNormal :: Com -> Maybe Normal
 asNormal c = maybe (Just (Normal c)) (const Nothing) (step c)
 ```

+Iterating `step`{.haskell} is tricky since SK is a universal programming
+language, so we have to account for infinite loops, long-running computations,
+exponential memory usage, etc. We'll do this by parameterising various functions
+with `Fuel`{.haskell}: a natural number argument which decreases as we progress
+through a computation; when it hits zero, we bail out:

 ```{.haskell pipe="./show Main.hs"}
  type Fuel = Word